ibm-cloud-docs/databases-for-elasticsearch/howto-migration.md

 Ensure you meet the following requirements before migrating:

 - Your existing Elasticsearch must have the [S3 repository plug-in](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-s3.html){: external}.
-If you are migrating from a Compose for Elasticsearch deployment, the plug-in is already enabled.
 - An Elasticsearch that is version 5.x or 6.x.
 Migration is possible between major versions, but the versions must have compatible indexes.
 Indexes that are made in Elasticsearch 2.x are not compatible with 6.x and need reindexing in 5.x before migration.
 - A matching {{site.data.keyword.databases-for-elasticsearch}} deployment that has _at least_ as many resources allocated to it your existing Elasticsearch.
 Also, ensure that the same [plug-ins](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-plugins) are available on {{site.data.keyword.databases-for-elasticsearch}} that you have on the existing Elasticsearch.
 - Your our own S3 or IBM Cloud Object Storage repository.